continuouspipe/continuouspipe/documentation/content/configuration/wait-statuses.md

 weight: 60
 ---
-Sometimes, as part of your deployment pipeline, you'll wait to wait for other GitHub status.
-For example if you use the static code analyser tool Scrutinizer, you may want to deployment your application only if the static analysis passes.
+Sometimes, as part of your deployment pipeline, you'll want to wait for other service integrations to return with a status.
+For example if you use the static code analyser tool Scrutinizer, you may want to deploy your application only if the static analysis passes.

 ![GitHub statuses on Pull-Request](/images/github-statuses.png)

-In order to achieve that, you can add a new `wait` task in your tasks list:
+In order to achieve that, you can add a new `wait` task to your `tasks` list:

 ``` yaml
 tasks: